Bringing a Claim to the Petty Debts Court

 When you come to the Magistrate's Court to have your claim considered, you should bring a copy of the Royal Court Order or private agreement.

-If you have an earlier Petty Debts Court Judgment in relation to arrears of maintenance, contact the Greffier for guidance on how to apply to the Court for an ongoing wage arrest against the defendant.
+If you have an Order from the Royal Court (Family Division) and an earlier Petty Debts Court Judgment in relation to arrears of maintenance, contact the Greffier for guidance on how to apply to the Court for an ongoing wage arrest against the Defendant.
 This could prevent you from having to take them to Court again in the future.
 The Greffier can give you the forms required to do this.

 Bringing your claim to the Greffe

-The Greffier will give you a date for your case to be heard and will post your Summons to the Defendant (for eviction cases, see evictions guidance regarding personal service).
+The Greffier will set a date for your case to be heard, take payment of your Court fee if you cannot pay online, and will post your summons to the Defendant (for eviction cases, see evictions guidance regarding personal service).

-If the Defendant pays the debt before the hearing date, you must immediately contact the Greffier so that the case can be removed from the list.
+If the Defendant pays the sum claimed before the Court date, you must immediately contact the Greffier so that the case can be removed from the list.

-Unless your claim is settled before the hearing date, you must attend in person or be represented by a lawyer.
+Unless your claim is settled before the Court date, you must attend in person or be represented by a lawyer.
 A friend or relative cannot attend on your behalf.

-If you feel you or your Defendant would benefit from an interpreter, ensure you inform the Court at least a week before the hearing date (see Information in other languages and interpreters).
+If you feel you or your Defendant would benefit from an interpreter, make sure you inform the Court at least a week before the Court date (see information in other languages and interpreters).

 If the Defendant does not attend, you may ask the Court for a Judgment ordering them to pay the sum claimed, together with your Court fee and fixed costs.

 If the Defendant attends, the Judge will ask you both to briefly explain your claim and defence.
-They will not make a decision that day, so you do not need to bring all of your evidence for your claim or defence.
+They will not make a decision on the case on that day, so you do not need to bring all of your evidence.

-If the Defendant contests the claim (denies that the money is owed, either in full or part), the Court will direct both parties to attend mediation.
-A date will be set for mediation to take place.
+If the Defendant contests the claim (denies that the money is owed, either in full or in part), the Court will refer the case to mediation.
+A date will be set for this to take place usually within a couple of weeks.

 Mediation